-Rory was a childhood friend of Amelia Pond and grew up in the town of Leadworth.
-Like much of Leadworth, he was privy to her tales of “the raggedy Doctor, ” and he found himself a reluctant participant in dress-up games that she based on them.
+He was a childhood friend of Amelia Pond and grew up in the town of Leadworth.
+Like much of Leadworth, he was privy to her tales of “the raggedy Doctor, ” and he found himself a reluctant participant in dress-up games that she based on them, though he did not believe The Doctor was real.
 (The Eleventh Hour) The pair were also friends of Mels, who, unbeknownst to them, was their daughter from the future.

-In primary school, Rory was known as the school “freak” and “geek,” with very few friends other than Amelia and Mels.
+At Leadworth Primary School, (Let’s Kill Hitler) where he and Amelia first met, (Rory’s Story) Rory was known as the school “freak” and “geek”, with very few friends other than Amelia and Mels.
 Amelia made him dress as “the raggedy Doctor” at Halloween at one point during the 1990s.

-While in third class, he was cast as Joseph in the school Nativity play (Imaginary Enemies)
+While in third class, Rory was cast as Joseph in the school Nativity play.
+(Imaginary Enemies)

-Rory also had a school friend called Alec, who used to play with Rory among the branches of a willow tree in his garden, pretending it was eating them alive, the bridge of the Starship Enterprise, caves that Indianna Jones would explore or even a truck, which they’d throw themselves out, armed to the teeth and catch bank robbers in the act.
-Alec disproved of Rory’s chase after Amy and claimed that There is a ‘whole barrage of girls’ out there.
+Rory also had a school friend called Alec, who used to play with Rory among the branches of a willow tree in his garden, pretending it was eating them alive, the bridge of the Starship Enterprise, caves that Indiana Jones would explore or even a truck, of which they’d throw themselves out, armed to the teeth to catch bank robbers in the act.
+Alec disapproved of Rory’s chasing after Amy and claimed that there was a “whole barrage of girls” out there.
 Rory was always there for Alec and when Alec had a heart attack and passed away, he supported and comforted Alec’s family, all throughout Alec’s sickness and death.
-Ever since, Rory has disliked willow trees, because they remind him of Alec.
+Ever since, Rory disliked willow trees, because they reminded him of Alec.
 (The Glamour Chase)